Chern Classes and Compatible Power Operations in Inertial K-theory

 \subsubsection{The Virtual K-theory and virtual Chow ring of $\pro(1,2)$}

-We now study the virtual K-theory and virtual Chow theory of the weighted projective line $\pro(1,2):= [X/G]$ which, in this case, are isomorphic to the orbifold K-theory and orbifold Chow theory, respectively, of the cotangent bundle $T^*\pro(1,2)$.
+We now study the virtual K-theory and virtual Chow theory (with either $\nq$ or $\nc$ coefficients) of the weighted projective line $\pro(1,2):= [X/{\nc^\times}]$.
+By \cite[Theorem 4.2.2]{EJK:12a} they are isomorphic to the orbifold K-theory and orbifold Chow theory, respectively, of the cotangent bundle $T^*\pro(1,2)$.

-\begin{rem} For the remainder of this section, unless otherwise specified, all products are with respect to the virtual products. \end{rem}
+\begin{rem} For the remainder of this section, unless otherwise specified, all products are the virtual products. \end{rem}

-Let $\olam:K(I\pro(1,2))_\nq\rTo K(I\pro(1,2))_\nq$ denote the induced virtual $\lam$-ring structure.
-In order to describe the group of $\lam$-line elements $\cP_1$ of $(K(I\pro(1,2))_\nq,\cdot,1,\olam)$, it will be useful to introduce the injective map $f:\nq^2\rTo K(I\pro(1,2))_\nq$ defined by
+Let $\olam:K(I\pro(1,2))_\nq\to K(I\pro(1,2))_\nq$ denote the induced virtual $\lam$-ring structure.
+In order to describe the group of $\lam$-line elements $\cP_1$ of $(K(I\pro(1,2))_\nq,\cdot,1,\olam)$, it will be useful to introduce the injective map $f:\nq^2\to K(I\pro(1,2))_\nq$ defined by

 whose image is the translation group $J_\nq$ of $K(I\pro(1,2))_\nq$.